squidsoup/kiwipycon-2016-youngcoders/students.md

 ### Let's make blocks with code!

-In Minecraft, every block type, from diamond to cactus, has a *block id*.
-Check out the handy reference in the back of *Learn to Program with Minecraft* on page 285 to see all the *block ids*.
+In Minecraft, every block type, from diamond to cactus, has a *block id*. (*Learn to Program with Minecraft* has a handy *block id* reference on page 285).

 Let's make a program that creates a cobblestone block at Steve's location.

 1. In IDLE, select *File > New* to open a new editor window.

-2. Click *File > Save* and save this file as `blocks.py`.

-3. Type the following code in the new editor window:
+2. Type the following code in the new editor window:

 ```python
 from mcpi.minecraft import Minecraft